 If all this sounds more than a little creepy, don’t panic.
 There’s no need to shut off your smart-connected devices and lock yourself in your bedroom.
 The research team at Princeton has a handy tip to help you defend against this kind of activity until it is made officially illegal.

 They advise running your internet traffic through a Virtual Private Network or VPN.
 A clever feature of doing this is that you can request that the network records your internet history and plays back the same traffic whenever there is no activity (i.e. when you’re out at work or in bed).
 This can mask your habits and confuse your ISP so that no accurate patterns will emerge, but it does have the drawback of potentially slowing down your connection.

 Other tips include:

-- Switching off internet connected devices unless you actually need them running
+- Switching off internet-connected devices unless you need them running

-- Checking what devices actually do connect to the web – as some may surprise you
+- Checking what devices do connect to the web – as some may surprise you

 - Take some time to review your privacy settings on the apps, websites, platforms and devices you use most often.
 Your phone, tablet and social media accounts are an excellent place to start.
-Spending just a few minutes of your time could ensure that your private information is protected at home and when out and about.
+Spending just a few minutes could protect your private information at home and out and about.

-You can also check for other unwanted spying activity using bug detectors and by securing your smartphone with the very best smartphone security software.
+Using bug detectors, you can check for other unwanted spying activity and secure your smartphone with the best smartphone security software.
 Online Spy Shop’s phone and tablet security section is a good place to start if you suspect that your settings aren’t as secure as they should be or that someone has gained unauthorised access to your phone.
-You can use security software to carry out deep-level cyber analysis to ensure your device is completely clean of malware, spyware and other malicious bugs, as well as detecting when someone is trying to remotely eavesdrop on your calls.
+You can use security software to conduct deep-level cyber analysis to ensure your device is completely clean of malware, spyware and other malicious bugs and detect when someone is trying to eavesdrop on your calls remotely.